zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/questlinechanges.md

 ### The Companions

 The Companions questline now also requires a great deal more Radiant quests to advance, while also allowing you to take multiple quests at a time.
 There are also quite a few changes to how certain parts of the questline work, allowing more types of characters to reasonably be a companion than before.
+You can progress without being a Werewolf!

 ### The Thieves Guild